Capitalisk/capitalisk-website/docs/guide-join-custom-blockchain.md

 }
 ```

-It's important that most of the properties and values in your module's config object match those of other nodes which participate in this blockchain network or else your node will not be able to reach consensus with the rest of the network about the state of the blockchain.
+It's important that most of the properties and values in your module's config object match those of other nodes which participate in this blockchain network or else your node will not be able to reach consensus with the rest of the network.

 The choice of database engine is one of the configurations which can be different on a node-by-node basis.
 If you want to use SQLite instead of Postgres, the object under `dal` should look like this instead: